YINI-lang/YINI-spec/YINI-Specification.md

   - Empty values are not allowed; they MUST always be written explicitly as `null`, `Null`, or `NULL`.
   - Stray trailing commas after the last value/member inside lists and objects are not permitted.
   - Strict mode requires exactly one explicit top-level section.
 Any additional sections MUST appear only as subsections nested within that section.
 Top-level orphan members are not allowed in strict mode.
 Otherwise, an error MUST be reported.
-  - If `@yini strict` is present, the active parser mode MUST already be strict.
-If the active mode is not strict, the parser MUST emit a mode-mismatch error.
-This declaration does not replace strict-mode validation, and strict mode MAY still be used when the declaration is absent.
+  - If a mode declaration is present, the active parser mode MUST match the declared mode.
+If `@yini strict` is parsed in lenient mode, or `@yini lenient` is parsed in strict mode, the parser MUST emit a mode-mismatch error.
+Mode declarations do not replace strict-mode validation, and strict mode MAY still be used when the declaration is absent.
   - The document terminator (`/END`) MUST be present in a YINI document in strict mode.
 It marks the end of the document.
 Any non-comment, non-whitespace content appearing after it MUST result in an error.
     **Note:** Because strict mode also requires the document terminator `/END`, the end of the document is made explicit rather than being inferred from EOF alone.
 This improves deterministic parsing, reduces ambiguity about incomplete input, and makes **truncated, partially copied, or prematurely cut-off documents** easier to detect.
 Together with the requirement for exactly one explicit top-level section, this provides increased robustness: if a YINI document is split into two halves, **both halves will be invalid**.
     * The **first half** is invalid because it is missing the required `/END` marker.